BrewerNet/.github/profile/README.md

-# Welcome to the Coffee Bean Community 👋
+# Welcome to The Coffee Bean Community 👋

 **:star: About the Community :star:**